ashkan18/kbacon/README.md

 SearchListView uses ArtistSearchCollection for calling the server and getting list of artists.

-**templateLoader.js**: This file has a method that handles loading the template html files from tpl folder (by making ajax get calls) and read the html and sets them for their proper view.
+templateLoader.js: This file has a method that handles loading the template html files from tpl folder (by making ajax get calls) and read the html and sets them for their proper view.
 This way we can have a separate folder containing the templates.

-**Frontend Unittest**: THIS IS A WORK IN PROGRESS, but for now I have set up Jasmine and sinos for testing my backbone based application.
+**Frontend Unittest**: THIS IS A WORK IN PROGRESS, but for now I have set up **Jasmine** and **sinon** for testing my backbone based application.
 You can find a sample of a test under /test/js.
 The main problem with setting up the test right now is the fact that I'm rendering templates from files and Jasmine has issues getting the files.
 This issue will be fixed once I use grunt to pre-generate the templates.
 You can run the test by opening test/js/specRunner.html

 Improvements to make
 ===========